Shanmus4/Calevent/PLANNING.md

 - [x] Favicon (calendar icon)
 - [x] Minor code tweaks for design accuracy
 - [x] SEO optimization for better discoverability (meta tags, Open Graph, accessibility, etc.)
+- [x] Gemini Vision API integration for image-to-text extraction via drag-and-drop/file upload
+- [x] MIME type inference and robust error handling for uploads
+- [x] ICS download: always triggers file download, not browser open
+- [x] Security review: all secrets in .env.local, no user data stored, no analytics

 ## Safety & Privacy
 - All environment variables and secrets are stored in `.env.local` and never committed.
 - No user data is stored or tracked anywhere in the app.
 - All event extraction happens via the Gemini API and is not retained.
 - All calendar links are generated client-side for maximum privacy.
+- ICS downloads use Content-Disposition: attachment and frontend download attribute to force download.
+- Image uploads are processed in-memory and deleted after use.

 ## Stretch Goals
 - [ ] Advanced recurrence and edge case handling